-Overali impac Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement The presenters are entirely persuasiveness The presenters are entirely persuasive with clear and commendable case but by feaving some areas not a fully explored or explained, the presentation is not a entirely persuasive.
+Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement Persuasiveness The presenters are entirely persuasive with clear and well-founded rationales for their position.
+The presenters make a commendable case but by leaving some areas not fully explored or explained, the presentation is not entirely persuasive.
 The presenters should look for deeper or more clear and well-founded rationales for considering all aspects of the scenario and responding persuasively.
 The presenters do not make a persuasive case for how to handle the situation professionally.
 Overall Impact The presentation's professional-caliber and highly persuasive exploration of the issues and explanation of decision points delivers maximum impact and understanding to the audience.
 The presentation content & delivery effectively complement each other to craft a highly impactful, professional-caliber experience.
 The content and delivery work together to offer a commendable and persuasive presentation.
 With minor revisions and delivery tweaks, the project could be considered professional-caliber.
 The minimally persuasive presentation demonstrates effort.
 At multiple moments, the content and delivery may not effectively complement one another, or may reflect a partial lack of understanding or professional judgment.
 This may limit the impact of the presentation.
 The unpersuasive presentation demonstrates inconsistent, unprofessional, or superficial aspects in content or delivery.
 The audience is frequently distracted from the intended impact by aspects of the content or delivery

-Points Available 5 3 0 Length 1 ' • Speech is shorter than three minutes or had to be stopped at 12 minutes.
+Points Available 5 3 0 Length Speech is between seven and 10 minutes. i · Speech is shorter than three minutes or had to be stopped at 12 minutes.